Probing spin dynamics of ultra-thin van der Waals magnets via photon-magnon coupling: Results

 Finally, we present our analysis of $\keff$ for a resonator with a $11 \pm 1.8\,\nano\meter$ CGT flake in Fig.\ref{fig04}.
 With the thickness of a single layer of CGT being $0.7\,\nano\meter$ \cite{Gong_Nature2017}, this flake consists of 15 monolayers and is the thinnest in our series.
 Figure \ref{fig04}\,(a) and (b) show $\wc$ and $\keff$ as a function of $B_0$, respectively.
 While the response of the CGT flake shows a prominent signature in $\keff$, the CGT FMR is considerably more subtle in $\wc$.
 This highlights the excellent sensitivity of the high-Q superconducting resonators in our study. $\keff$ features five well-separated peaks with the main peak at $B_0 = 547\,\milli\tesla$, which enables us to perform a single-peak fully optimized analysis for each, in contrast to our multi-step analysis for the remainder of the devices.
+We assume the additional peaks are BVMSW modes, as discussed in the previous section.
+However, the splitting is about four times larger than compared to all other investigated devices, which would result in a significantly shorter wavelength.
+Thickness steps can lead to a wavelength down-conversion \cite{Stigloher2018}, however, due to the irregular shape and $B_1$ inhomogeneities it is difficult to exactly calculate the spin wave frequencies (see SI for further details).
 From the main peak profile, we extract $\geff/2\pi = 3.61 \pm 0.09\,\mega\hertz$, $\gamma/2\pi = 126.26 \pm 8.5\,\mega\hertz$ and $\kappa_0/2\pi = 0.92 \pm 0.05\,\mega\hertz$.
 We compare the experimental value of $\geff$ with a numerically calculated $g_\mathrm{eff,simu}$, using the dimensions of the CGT flake determined by AFM measurements (see SI for details).
 The calculation yields $g_\mathrm{eff,simu}/2\pi = 8.94\,\mega\hertz$, lying within the same order of magnitude.
 The overestimation is likely due to in-perfect experimental conditions, like non-optimal placement of the flake, uncertainties in the thickness and dimension determination as well as excluding the additional modes in the calculation (see SI).
 With $\gamma \gg \geff$ and $C = 0.11$, the hybrid system is in the weak coupling regime \cite{Zhang_PRL2014}, but due to the highly sensitive resonator with its small $\kappa_0$ the response from the magnon system can still be detected.
 With the extracted $\gamma/2\pi$ we can give an upper limit of the Gilbert damping in CGT, by calculating $\alpha_\mathrm{upper} = \gamma/\omega_\mathrm{FMR}$.
 We find $\alpha_\mathrm{upper}$ as $0.021 \pm 0.002$, which is comparable to other transition metal magnetic materials \cite{Mankovsky_PRB2013}, and is in very good agreement with a previously reported effective Gilbert damping parameter determined by laser induced magnetization dynamics \cite{Zhang2020}.
 Here, we emphasise that the actual Gilbert damping value is lower due to a finite, extrinsic inhomogeneous broadening contribution.